 But he was spending money as quickly as the Igorrotes earned it.
 He had no desire to share his lucrative trade with anyone.
 But, hot on Hunt’s heels, another group of Igorrotes arrived in America.
 They were traveling with Richard Schneidewind, another Spanish-American war veteran and a former cigar salesman.

 The two men could not have been more different.
-Hunt was a charming risk-taker and came to regard the tribespeople as a commodity.
+Hunt was a charming risk-taker and regarded the tribespeople as a commodity.
 Schneidewind, who had been married to a Philippine woman who died giving birth to their first son, treated “his” tribespeople like family.
 He invited them to his home to meet his son and to eat dinner with them.

 Schneidewind took his Igorrote exhibition group to the 1905 Lewis and Clark Centennial Exposition in Portland, Oregon, then on to Chutes Park in Los Angeles, where they were a huge hit.

 Hunt was furious.
 He split his tribespeople into several troupes to maximize his profits.
-Hunt’s groups toured the country, making dozens of stops, lasting anything from a few days to several weeks.
+Hunt’s groups toured the country, making dozens of stops lasting from a few days to several weeks.

 The rivalry between Hunt and Schneidewind was intense.
 In May of 1906, Hunt and Schneidewind ended up at a competing park, Riverview Park in Chicago.
 There the two showmen did everything they could to undermine each other’s exhibits.

 A member of the public -- possibly put up to it by Schneidewind and Felder -- wrote to the Bureau complaining that the Bontoc Igorrotes were living in squalor.
-There were further rumors that Hunt had stolen the tribe’s wages and that two men in the group had died on the road and that the showman had failed to have their bodies buried.
+There were further rumors that Hunt had stolen the tribe’s wages, that two men in the group had died on the road, and that the showman had failed to bury their bodies.